 In what situations have you found God encouraging you to bring forward His Promise of redemption?
 In what ways have you noticed God has been redeeming you and others you know?

-God has been redeeming me personally through repeated breakings.
-Through these breakings God has helped me to differentiate between the voice of our enemy, with his cruel accusations of condemnation, and the moment by moment revelation of the Word of God, through the Holy Spirit’s promptings.
+God has been redeeming me personally through the repeated pruning of healthy branches and the cutting off of dying branches in my life.
+Through His good gardening, God is helping me to be able to differentiate between the voice of our enemy, with his cruel accusations of condemnation, and the moment by moment revelation of the Word of God, through the Holy Spirit’s promptings.

 In setting me apart unto His purposes, Christ is helping me to lift up the Name of Jesus above all else.
-He has been teaching me, through the pain and sorrow of each surrender, to lay before Him His Promise of redemption and in those moments He has been filling me with renewed trust and faith in His faithfulness to fulfill His Word to me.
-He has been opening my eyes to see all the redemption He has already brought through each surrender.
+He has been teaching me, through the pain and sorrow of each surrender, to lay before Him the accusations haunting me, so He can arise in power through His Holy Word to me.
+He has repeatedly cleansed my conscience, plowing up my unbelief to fill me with fresh faith and Promises from His Word to lift up in praise.

 I now see, how under His leadership and in His strengthening, I am daily choosing to die to old thought patterns and arise unto the new.
-Through all the surrenders, I am beginning to see my past through new eyes: Christ’s eyes of redemption.
+Through all the surrenders Christ is working in me, I am beginning to see my past through new eyes: Christ’s eyes of redemption.

-Now, rather than trying so hard to do the “right” thing to prove myself worthy, which I did when I subjected myself to man’s authority (much like the disciple Peter did before Paul rebuked him for being a hypocrite), I am learning instead to allow Christ to prove me His.
+I am learning to trust Christ to prove me His.
 I am learning to still and listen for the moment-by-moment revelation of God’s Word by the Holy Spirit.
 I am learning to obey the Living Word of God – Jesus – who speaks inside of me.
 The Living Word that is now becoming a lamp unto my feet and a light unto my path.

 I can see how Christ has taken ownership of me, buying me back from the enemy who once had tethered me to sin, striving and idol worship (of self, church, religious leaders and friends).
 Through every surrender His labor of love has wrought in my heart, God has opened my eyes to the gift of free will He has given me, the free will to choose Him and the true desires of my heart.